kumaramit24apps/Javascript30/Day06-TypeAhead/Day06.md

             //if the city of states matches our search const regex = new RegExp(wordToMatch, 'gi');

-            // we'll return the matched city or places return place.city.match(regex) || place.state.match(regex);
+            // we'll return the matched city or states return place.city.match(regex) || place.state.match(regex);
         })
     }